 - Phone coaching utilizing treatment interventions between sessions

 Family therapy uses multiple clinical therapies to rebuild the family dynamic and improve communication.
-All members of the family get involved and are able to openly share their thoughts and feelings.
+All members of the family get involved and can openly share their thoughts and feelings.
 The primary goal of family therapy is creating harmony and forming stability in the recovering individual’s life.

 Group therapy takes place with your fellow peers on the road to recovery.
-Group therapy provides a judgment-free space that encourages open-discussion and motivation during the addiction recovery journey.
-The goal of group therapy is for patients to share their own personal stories and learn that they are not alone in their struggle.
+Group therapy provides a judgment-free space that encourages open discussion and accountability during the addiction recovery journey.
+The goal of group therapy is for participants to share their own personal stories and learn that they’re not alone in their struggle.
 You can support others while receiving it right back.

 Biosound therapy is a powerful tool used in addiction treatment.
-Being able to alter and induce your state of mind allows you to truly take control of your experience.
-Our brains are powerful things so learning how to manipulate different states is a great skill to add to your toolkit.
-The use of frequencies is used in addiction treatment to break negative thinking patterns and replace them with positive ones.
+Being able to alter and induce your state of mind allows you to manage your emotional experience.
+The use of sound frequencies is used in addiction treatment to break negative thinking patterns and replace them with positive ones.
+Biosound feedback beds are sometimes a part of our overall holistic approach to treatment, which includes a blend of traditional and alternative therapies.
+To learn more about our therapies and treatment programs, call us today for a free, confidential consultation.